FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 I (3183) temp_pub_sub_demo: Task Publisher0 waiting for publish 0 to complete.
 ```

 2. On the AWS IoT console, select "Test" then select "MQTT test client".
-Under "Subscribe to a topic", type "#" (# is to select all topics.
-You can also enter a specific topic such as /filter/Publisher0), click on "Subscribe", and confirm that the MQTT messages from the device are received.
+Under "Subscribe to a topic", type "#". (# is used to select all topics.
+You can also enter a specific topic such as /filter/Publisher0.)
+Click on "Subscribe", then confirm that the MQTT messages from the device are received.

 ## 5 Perform firmware Over-the-Air Updates with AWS IoT

 This demo uses the OTA client library and the AWS IoT OTA service for code signing and secure download of firmware updates.
 A safe and secure boot process is performed using Secure Boot.

 ### 5.1 Setup pre-requisites for OTA cloud resources
 Before you create an OTA job, the following resources are required.
 This is a one time setup required for performing OTA firmware updates.
-Make a note of the names of the resources you will create, as you will need to provide them during subsequent configuration.
+Make a note of the names of the resources you create, as you will need to provide them during subsequent configuration steps.

 * An Amazon S3 bucket to store your updated firmware.
 S3 is an AWS Service that enables you to store files in the cloud that can be accessed by you or other services.
 This is used by the OTA Update Manager Service to store the firmware image in an S3 “bucket” before sending it to the device.
 [Create an Amazon S3 Bucket to Store Your Update](https://docs.aws.amazon.com/freertos/latest/userguide/dg-ota-bucket.html).
 * An OTA Update Service role.
 By default, the OTA Update Manager cloud service does not have permission to access the S3 bucket that will contain the firmware image.
 An OTA Service Role is required to allow the OTA Update Manager Service to read and write to the S3 bucket.
 [Create an OTA Update Service role](https://docs.aws.amazon.com/freertos/latest/userguide/create-service-role.html).